reedessick/w4t-analysis/analysis/cita/sf-fit.md

 For the most part, this ansatz (smoothly broken 3-piece powerlaw) is able to fit most of that data very well.
 However, there are a few instances where it is not able to capture all the structure that's visible by eye.

-**Note**, there also appear to be overlow issues for the uncertainty estimates for `p=5, 6` for some fields and flows.
-As such, those high-order structure functions have not been fit.
-Once these issues are resolved, we will additionally fit for these (and higher-order?) structure functions.

 Structure functions are color-coded by their order as follows

   * 1st order : blue